The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 Absolutely.

-I wanted to tell you that I have never in my life heard anyone so concisely, so precisely, and so honestly, put together a synopsis of exactly the way that the people out here in the flyover land feel.
+I wanted to tell you that I have never in my life heard anyone so concisely, so precisely, and so honestly put together a synopsis of exactly the way that the people out here in the flyover land feel.

-This really is what's driving the yes, it is.
+This really is what's driving.

-It absolutely is, and that's why we are exactly the way that we are.
+And that's why we are exactly the way that we are.

-It's because we believe in what our mothers and our fathers taught us what we learned in school before they stopped teaching.
+It's because we believe in what our mothers and our fathers taught us, what we learned in school before they stopped teaching.

-And we're it's not just that.
+And we it's not just that.

-It's not just that, Vicky.
+It's not just that, Vicki.

 All of you understand the exceptionalism of this country.